42+ Years of Serving Injured Workers in Pennsylvania

-Some of the stress and uncertainty associated with obtaining workers’ compensation benefits can be alleviated by becoming familiar with the process and knowing what to expect.
-Our Philadelphia workers’ compensation lawyers are here to help you throughout the entire process, from filing a claim to appealing a denial.
-The most important events on the workers’ compensation timeline include:
+Some of the stress and uncertainty associated with obtaining workers’ compensation benefits can be alleviated by becoming familiar with the workers’ compensation timeline so you know what to expect.
+The most important events on the workers’ compensation timeline include the following:

 Reporting the Injury

 Employers must post form LIBC-500, which advises employees to report their injuries to their employer and provides employees with the contact information for the employer’s workers’ compensation insurance company or agent.
-Under the Pennsylvania Workers’ Compensation Act, employees should report their injuries to their employers within 21 days of the accident, however those who do not report their injures within 120 days are generally barred from recovery.
+Under the Pennsylvania Workers’ Compensation Act, employees should report their injuries to their employers within 21 days of the accident.
+However those who do not report their injuries within 120 days are generally barred from recovery.

 Once an injury has been reported, employers must immediately notify their workers’ compensation insurer.
 They must also file a First Report of Injury with the Bureau of Workers’ Compensation within 48 hours for injuries resulting in death and within seven days for injuries causing a worker to miss more than a day, shift, or turn of work.